niallclarke-spec/couponpro/replit.md

 - **Access Admin**: Navigate to `/admin/` to manage templates

 ## Deployment
+- **Production**: Currently deployed on Digital Ocean at https://couponpro-o4fjo.ondigitalocean.app
-Configured for autoscale deployment with static file serving.
+- **Replit Deployment**: Also configured for autoscale deployment with static file serving (optional)